nanvel/blog/pages/books.md

 - Mastering the Trade by John Carter
 - [The Rust Prograsmming Language](https://doc.rust-lang.org/book/)

+## 2025

+- [+] A Man for All Markets by Edward Thorp

 ## In progress

+- Build a Large Language Model (From Scratch) by Sebastian Raschka
 - Software Architecture: The Hard Parts by Neal Ford, Mark Richards, Pramod Sadalage, Zhamak Dehghani
 - The Master Swing Trader by Alan Farley
 - Machine Trading: Deploying Computer Algorithms to Conquer the Markets by Ernie Chan